The Top Conversion Goals for Association Marketing Leaders

 One final conversion that an association may need to focus on is public education campaigns.

 Associations love to educate the public about their organization, industry, or members.
-This could entail getting visits to a website, disseminating content or videos, or even obtaining business for current members.
+This could entail getting visits to a website, disseminating content or videos, or even getting business for current members.

 For instance, a medical association may run campaigns to make the public aware that it’s time for their annual check-up.
 The campaign could then direct the public to a search tool on the association’s website that will help users find an accredited member near them.